facebookarchive/facebook-swift-sdk/MigrationGuide.md

 ### Manual Way

-Under the [releases](https://github.com/facebook/facebook-objc-sdk/releases) tab on github you'll find a file named FBSDKCoreKit-Swift.zip (similar naming exists for Login and Share).
-If you unzip that you'll find FBSDKCoreKit.framework.
+Under the [releases](https://github.com/facebook/facebook-objc-sdk/releases) tab on GitHub you'll find a file named `FBSDKCoreKit-Swift.zip` (similar naming exists for Login and Share).
+If you unzip that you'll find `FBSDKCoreKit.framework`.
 This is the version of the framework that includes the Swift interface.
 You can confirm this by inspecting it in Finder.
-You will see a Modules folder that include FBSDKCoreKit.swiftmodule.
+You will see a Modules folder that includes `FBSDKCoreKit.swiftmodule`.

 Consume this in the way you would consume any other static binary framework.